-Can I Be A Web Developer Without A Degree?
+Can I Be a Web Developer Without a Degree? » Web Developer Jobs

 The rise of the internet has brought with it the rise in web-related jobs, and web developers are no exception.
 If a person or company has a website, they can almost always benefit from the help of a web developer.
 Fortunately, college may not always be required to become a web developer.

 Can I be a web developer without a degree?
 A college degree is not a requirement for becoming a web developer.
 However, a web developer without a degree needs to otherwise prove their skills.
 This can be done by gaining real-world experience or by simply acquiring common skills required of web developers.

 - There are tons of programming languages in use around the world, and knowing how to work with multiple languages will make it easier to land a job.